 Tax breaks for water efficient equipment

-Many of the technologies your business could employ to reduce the amount of water used by its washroom taps may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme - see first-year allowances for water efficient technologies.
+Many of the technologies your business could employ to reduce the amount of water used by its washroom taps may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme.